SultanimMubin/Path/contents/science/applied/engineering/polymer-explosion.md

 ### Notes

+- material choice matters
-- polymer = long, repeating chain of monomers
+- polymer is long
 - polymers can be used to send water higher for firefighting hoses
 - polymer wide usage => from 1940s